 Not only is the number of CCOs growing, the influence they wield in the organization is growing as well.
 Over the past seven years Forrester has been tracking the rise of the Chief Customer Officer, or an equivalent under a different title.
 In 2013 85% of CCOs sit on the executive team, this is up from 50% in 2012.
 These individuals are also reporting a shift from an advisory role to one that yields much greater control over operational changes.

-3. Customer-Centric culture
+3. Customer-Centric Culture

 The Temkin Group’s annual State of the Customer Experience Profession report ranks customer-centric culture among the top three focus areas for customer experience professionals.
 A customer-centric culture is vital to achieving a better customer experience over the long-term.
-Back in 2011 our research on Employee Engagement showed that customer-centric companies boast 2x the number of Engaged employees and 6x the number of Fully Engaged employees than their company-centric counterparts.
+Our research on Employee Engagement showed that customer-centric companies boast 2x the number of Engaged employees and 6x the number of Fully Engaged employees than their company-centric counterparts.
 The benefits are clear, and the challenges of making that shift are top of mind for many Cx professionals.

 The customer experience profession is still relatively new (happy 2nd anniversary to the Customer Experience Professionals Association).
 Innovative companies are already capturing the return on customer focus.
 For those who haven’t started the journey – there’s never been a better time than now.
 Customer experiences are improving, is your company ready to compete in The Age of the Customer?